 Recap—Is Sprint good?

 If you want a cheap cell carrier with decent service—and you live in a metro or suburban area—then Sprint is a pretty good choice.
-But if you live in a rural area, or somewhere Sprint just has poor coverage, then Sprint’s cheap cost might not be worth the frustration of spotty service.
+But if you live in a rural area, or somewhere else Sprint just has poor coverage, then Sprint’s affordability might not be worth the frustration of spotty service.

 - Coverage: Sprint definitely falls behind Verizon and AT&T when it comes to coverage, but it’s comparable to T-Mobile.